Updated January 11, 2021

-A couple of years ago, The Department of Justice made changes to the Americans With Disabilities Act requiring all mobile apps to adhere to people with disabilities.
+As mobile apps and the web have become an indispensable part of daily life, federal courts have interpreted the Americans With Disabilities Act as requiring all mobile apps to be fully accessible to people with disabilities.
 This was a just change considering 56 million disabled people live in the United States who depend on apps every day.
 Beforehand, far too many mobile apps hadn't been created in a way that made them easy for disabled individuals to use.

 With that in mind, are your mobile apps ADA compliant?
-If not, you could face fines if you don't align your design with current requirements.
+If not, you could find yourself liable if you don't align your design with current requirements.
 Now that the ADA requires apps to have interactivity in a manner that's easy to navigate, you may need to refocus your design efforts.

 Any strategy you choose may have to come down to how you structure your app.
-The federal government has two different standards for accessibility, namely ADA Section 508, and WCAG 2.0 guidelines.
-When you use web technologies to build your app, you'll fall in line with the ADA requirements.
-However, you may align with the WCAG (Web Content Accessibility Guidelines) if your app gets built with native smartphone components.
+There are two separate (but highly similar) standards for accessibility, namely ADA Section 508, and WCAG 2.1 AA guidelines.
+Section 508 is typically applicable for government agencies or entities that are pursuing government contracts.
+However, you are generally safe following the WCAG (Web Content Accessibility Guidelines) whether your app is built with natively or with web components.

 Providing a Transcript with Multimedia

-Since most successful apps use multimedia, you have to think about how disabled users properly view and hear needed elements.
-You may use specialized audio in your app that those with hearing difficulties need to properly interpret.
-It's why you'll need a textual transcript on your app to stay ADA compliant.
+Since many successful apps use video or audio, you have to think about how disabled users will be able to view and hear needed elements.
+Users with hearing difficulties should be provided with the option to use closed captioning on your videos.
+It's also important to provide a full text transcript for any audio-only elements on your app to stay ADA compliant.

-Synchronization with the script is also important to avoid caption confusion.
+When applying captioning, synchronization with whatever is happening onscreen is also important to avoid caption confusion.
 Some functions of your app may require quick actions based on audio commands, and non-synchronized captioning could cause serious mistakes.

 Making Your Design Colors Compliant

-Color blindness might sound like a minor problem in relation to creating an app, but consider 8% of all men in the world (and 0.5% of all women) have this condition.
-Most of this consists of red-green color blindness, which could affect how people read colors on your app.
+Color blindness might sound like a minor problem iwhen creating an app, but it's worth considering 8% of all men in the world (and 0.5% of all women) have this condition.
+Most suffer from red-green color blindness, which could affect how people perceive colors on your app, particularly when those colors are in close proximity to one another.

 If your app relies too much on red and green colors to convey information, you'll have to provide alternative ways to indicate what colors they are.
 In most cases, just stating what the color is can help, though consider using other primary colors for vital data.